 - Meet with the volunteer coordinator.

-- Sign an agreement form.
+- Sign a waiver and/or agreement form.
 Certain positions may require a training or orientation.

 - Start volunteering!